 Fitness to Practise involves more than just competence in a registrant's chosen profession.
-When we say that registrants are fit to practise, we also mean that they have the health and character, as well as the necessary skills and knowledge to their job safely and effectively.
-We also mean that we trust our registrants to act legally.
-Our main responsibility is to protect the public and if a complaint is made, we will explain what will happen at every stage of the process.
+When we say that registrants are fit to practise, we also mean that they have the health and character, as well as the necessary skills and knowledge to do their job safely and effectively.
+We also mean that we trust our registrants to act legally to everyone involved.
+Our main responsibility is to protect the public and if a complaint is made, we will explain what will happen at each stage of the process.